Caring for a person with disability

 1. Explore the payments you may be able to get

-As a carer, you may be able to get a Carer Payment, Carer Allowance, Carer Supplement, or other payments for families, Aboriginal and Torres Strait Islander people, or young carers.
+As a carer, you may be eligable for carer payments or other payments for families, Aboriginal and Torres Strait Islander peoples, or young carers.
 The person you care for may be able to get a Disability Support Pension.

 2. Make an emergency care plan